Article

 Higher interest rates risk being over-leveraged or asset / liability mis-matches

 The sustained period of low interest rates from 2009 to 2022 incentivised many investors to use leverage to boost returns.
-This can bring increased risk of financial distress when interest rates rise rapidly (as they have done since 2022) and SME lenders may face burdensome debt service commitments.
+This can bring increased risk of financial distress when interest rates rise rapidly, as they did in 2022-2023 and SME lenders may face burdensome debt service commitments.
 Leverage can also make SME lenders more vulnerable to sudden changes in asset prices, which we're seeing with the current weakening in the real estate market.

 SME lenders may also be vulnerable to asset / liability mis-matches, where the borrowing rate exceeds the return on assets, particularly as interest rates have risen so quickly.
 This is impacting some of the clients that we're working with.